DENTAL HEALTH:10 WAYS YOU DESTROY YOUR TEETH WITHOUT EVEN KNOWING IT

 However, this is where most people are wrong.
 You may be slowly peeling away the enamel of your teeth without even realizing it.
 How possible is that?

 Here are some activities that most people do which could cause serious damage to the teeth.

 Bottled water undergoes a filtration process which removes most of the minerals in it, including fluoride and this mineral helps in strengthening the teeth.
-Apart from that, bottled water is more acidic than tap water.
+Apart from good job in Australia, bottled water is more acidic than tap water.
 Tap water undergoes extensive cleansing without eliminating minerals, and it’s also fluoridated which makes it a better choice for drinking.

 Do you bite your nails?
 Do you rip open food packaging using your teeth?
 Or maybe you bite a bottle cap to twist it open?
 Your teeth weren’t made to do these things.
-You should only use your teeth for chewing food.
-All of these habits and activities actually damage your teeth.
+Your teeth are meant to help us do three things: Chew food, speak properly, and look better when we smile.
+Teeth are not pliers, they are not hooks.
 Use nail clippers on your nails, get a scissor to open food packaging and use a nutcracker to twist a bottle cap.
 In other words, use the right tools for every activity: not your teeth!

 This is a shocker: toothpicks harm teeth?!
 Unfortunately, they do.
 When you scrape the teeth using toothpicks, you also scrape off some enamel.
 Toothpicks can hurt the gums because of their pointed ends.
 It’s more advisable to use dental floss for removing food residue stuck between the teeth.

 It’s not that you can’t ever do these things, but you need to be more aware of how often you do them and how they affect your teeth.
-If you have any questions or concerns about your teeth and whether some of your habits are damaging your teeth and gums, call Azalea Dental at (407) 456-8405 and book an appointment.
+If you have any questions or concerns about your teeth and whether some of your habits are damaging your teeth and gums, calls us today!